Understanding iOS device capacity

 View usage on iOS

-Tap Settings > General > Usage to view the amount of space each app and its content takes on your device.
+Tap Settings > General > Usage to see the amount of space each app and its content takes on your device.

 Tap an app for more detailed information about its usage.

-Depending on the app, you may also be able to delete some of the app's content, or delete the app and its content.
+Depending on the app, you might be able to delete some of the app's content, or delete the app and its content.

 View usage on iTunes